pedropiresdev/pedropiresdev/README.md

 # Pedro Pires 👋

-Olá!
-Sou Pedro Pires, um Desenvolvedor de Software Sênior com 6 anos de experiência no ciclo de vida de desenvolvimento de software.
-Sou apaixonado por construir soluções escaláveis e de alta performance, especializado em Python e arquitetura de microsserviços. 🚀
+Hello!
+I'm Pedro Pires, a Senior Software Developer with 6 years of experience in the software development life cycle.
+I'm passionate about building scalable and high-performance solutions, specializing in Python and microservices architecture. 🚀

 ---

-## Sobre Mim 👨‍💻
+## About Me 👨‍💻

-Tenho uma sólida formação em arquitetura de microsserviços, processamento de dados e otimização de sistemas.
-Minha carreira abrange startups e grandes empresas, onde liderei projetos, contribuí para decisões arquitetônicas e treinei equipes.
-Meu foco é sempre otimizar processos e entregar valor por meio de tecnologias inovadoras. ✨
+I have a solid background in microservices architecture, data processing, and system optimization.
+My career spans startups and large companies, where I've led projects, contributed to architectural decisions, and trained teams.
+My focus is always on optimizing processes and delivering value through innovative technologies. ✨

 ---

-## Especialidades ✨
+## Expertise ✨

-* **Microsserviços:** Projetando e implementando arquiteturas de microsserviços robustas. 🏗️
+* **Microservices:** Designing and implementing robust microservices architectures. 🏗️
-* **Pipelines de Dados:** Desenvolvendo pipelines eficientes para processamento e extração de dados. 📊
+* **Data Pipelines:** Developing efficient data processing and extraction pipelines. 📊
-* **RPA (Automação Robótica de Processos):** Automatizando processos de negócios críticos. 🤖
+* **RPA (Robotic Process Automation):** Automating critical business processes. 🤖
-* **Desenvolvimento Python:** Construindo soluções escaláveis e de alta performance com Python. 🐍
+* **Python Development:** Building scalable and high-performance solutions with Python. 🐍
-* **Otimização de Sistemas:** Identificando e resolvendo dívidas técnicas, aprimorando a eficiência do sistema. ⚙️
+* **System Optimization:** Identifying and resolving technical debt, enhancing system efficiency. ⚙️
-* **Liderança e Treinamento de Equipes:** Liderando e orientando equipes de desenvolvimento, acelerando a integração e a produtividade. 🧑‍🤝‍🧑
+* **Team Leadership & Training:** Leading and mentoring development teams, accelerating integration and productivity. 🧑‍🤝‍🧑

 ---

-## Experiência Profissional 💼
+## Professional Experience 💼

-### Software Developer Specialist I @ Serasa Experian (Novembro de 2024 - Junho de 2025)
+### Software Developer Specialist I @ Serasa Experian (November 2024 - June 2025)
-* Liderei o treinamento de novos funcionários, acelerando a integração e a produtividade da equipe. 📈
+* Led the training of new employees, accelerating team integration and productivity. 📈
-* Defini a arquitetura da nova service mesh de processamento de dados do squad. 🛠️
+* Defined the architecture of the squad's new data processing service mesh. 🛠️
-* Desenvolvi documentação técnica detalhada e propus soluções para dívidas técnicas. 📝
+* Developed detailed technical documentation and proposed solutions for technical debt. 📝
-* Otimizei a manipulação e extração de grandes volumes de dados usando Pandas e DataBricks. 🚀
+* Optimized data manipulation and extraction using Pandas and DataBricks. 🚀

-### Senior Software Developer @ TEX (Novembro de 2021 - Novembro de 2024)
+### Senior Software Developer @ TEX (November 2021 - November 2024)
-* Desenhei seis robôs de web scraping para seguradoras usando Python, Nameko e Scrapy, automatizando pipelines de processos críticos. 🕸️
+* Designed six web scraping robots for insurance companies using Python, Nameko, and Scrapy, automating critical process pipelines. 🕸️
-* Desenvolvi seis microsserviços de processamento de arquivos de alta vazão com FastAPI, Python, Nameko, MySQL e Pandas. ⚡
+* Developed six high-throughput file processing microservices with FastAPI, Python, Nameko, MySQL, and Pandas. ⚡
-* Implementei uma arquitetura com inteligência de dados e paralelismo assíncrono para ingestão e persistência eficiente de dados. 🧠
+* Implemented an architecture with data intelligence and asynchronous parallelism for efficient data ingestion and persistence. 🧠

 ---

-## Formação Acadêmica 🎓
+## Education 🎓

-* **Engenharia de Software (TI)** - Universidade Federal de Goiás (2015-2021) 🏛️
+* **Software Engineering (IT)** - Universidade Federal de Goiás (2015-2021) 🏛️

 ---

-## Certificações 📜
+## Certifications 📜

-* Introdução ao Django 3: Modelo, Rotas e Views
+* Introduction to Django 3: Model, Routes and Views
-* HTML5 e CSS3 parte 1: A primeira página da Web
+* HTML5 and CSS3 Part 1: The First Web Page
-* Python 3 parte 1: Introdução à nova versão da linguagem
+* Python 3 Part 1: Introduction to the New Version of the Language
-* HTML5 e CSS3 parte 2: Posicionamento, listas e navegação
+* HTML5 and CSS3 Part 2: Positioning, Lists and Navigation
-* HTML5 e CSS3 parte 4: Avançando no CSS
+* HTML5 and CSS3 Part 4: Advancing in CSS

 ---

-## Conecte-se Comigo! 🤝
+## Connect with me! 🤝

 * **LinkedIn:** [www.linkedin.com/in/pedropiresdev](www.linkedin.com/in/pedropiresdev)
 * **Email:** pedropires.py@gmail.com
-* **Celular:** (62) 996462357
+* **Mobile:** (62) 996462357

 ---

-Sinta-se à vontade para explorar meus repositórios para ver meu trabalho! 😊
+Feel free to explore my repositories to see my work! 😊